derekmiranda/ad-tech-notes/binary_imports.md

 # Questions

+- How are images added to ImageManager w/o explicit addToLoad calls in build.js?
+Is it in the injected ad-entry script?
-- How can I route distributed image/font imports to the Assets Plugin?
+- How can I route distributed image/font imports to the Payload/Assets Plugin?
 - Where are the .image/font-imports' dependencies pulled and put into the Assets Plugin?